 Having rainbow stains on your brand-new cookware can be disappointing.
-You have bought a new stainless-steel cookware and prepared your first meal.
+You have bought a new stainless steel cookware and prepared your first meal.
 Suddenly, you will notice rainbow stains on the pan, and you will feel bad for having such cookware.
 However, you do not need to worry since rainbow stains on the stainless steel will not impact your cooking experience.
-That means you can use your pan for multiple purposes.
-But the spot will affect the appearance, and your new cookware will look unappealing, and you might not feel motivated to use it often.

 What is the solution for the look?
 You can remove the rainbow stain and change the look and feel of your pan.
 The best part is that it will not require more time and different materials to address the unpleasant spots.
 You can remove the stain within one minute and get a fresh look.
 We will know more about the rainbow stain, its causes, impacts, and easy removal steps in the following.

 You get the stain on your cookware because of its material.
 You will have rainbow stains on the stainless steel.
 Some people also call these stains heat tints since the pan gets them after heat exposure.
 The stainless-steel material contains chromium in small amounts, and also, chromium helps with rusting and corrosion-resistant benefits.
 For this benefit only, many prefer stainless-steel products.
 However, chromium has some downsides, and it can impact the look of your pan with heat contact.

 When chromium mixes with the air, the pan will have a protective layer on its surface.
 We can put it in a simple way for better understanding.
 When you use stainless steel at high temperatures, its oxidized layer starts to thicken, and you can have a rainbow tint.